-In short, it depends.
 Some fractures only affect a small portion of a tooth.
+A chipped tooth is easy to repair with bonding.
+If the fracture exposes the blood vessels, a root canal will be needed.
 However, there are some cracks that extend all the way down to the tip of the root.
 If this occurs, the tooth will likely need to be extracted.
 However, there are treatments available that can restore damaged teeth and help protect them from further damage.
 Cracks are best handled before they get worse.

 What are some treatments for fractured teeth?

 Treatment of a broken tooth depends on the location and severity of the crack.
 Minor chips or cracks can often be repaired by applying a white filling to the affected surface of the tooth.
 Minor cracks can also come from tooth decay.
 If it is a small cavity, then a simple filling will repair it.
-A broken cusp can be treated by removing the fractured part of the tooth and replacing the tooth structure with a porcelain fused to metal crown.
+A broken cusp can be replaced with restorations such as a veneer or a porcelain fused to metal crown.

 Cracks that have penetrated the pulp, or nerve center of the tooth require root canal treatment.
 Not all of these cracks can be successfully treated with this method.
 For cracks that extend to the tooth root, the remaining tooth cannot be saved with endodontic treatment and must be extracted.
 Vertical root fracture occurs when the crack starts from the root tip and extends towards the chewing surface.
 Sometimes endodontic surgery where the root tip is removed can provide adequate treatment for a vertical root fracture; however, in most instances, an extraction is necessary.